restatedev/examples/kotlin/basics/README.md

-# The basic concepts of Restate in Java
+# The basic concepts of Restate in Kotlin

 The examples here showcase the most basic building blocks of Restate. **Durable Execution**, **Durable Promises**, and **Virtual Objects**, and the **Workflows** abstraction built on top